carlgranfelt/netapp-bootcamp/README.md

 ## A. Trident with K8s (with CSI)

 The section has been tested with the Lab-on-Demand Using "Trident with Kubernetes and ONTAP v3.1" which comes by default with Trident 19.07 already installed on Kubernetes 1.15.3.
-The configure.sh will modify the environment by:
+The configure_bootcamp.sh will modify the environment by:

 - Installing and creating a MetalLB configuration
 - Upgading k8s to 1.18